MHickey2/EssenChelle-Oils/README.md

 ### 1. Home Page   <a name="homepage"></a>

-The home page has a Hero image depicting a massage session, which is a strong indicator to the type of productss available within the site.
+The home page has a Hero image depicting a massage session, which is a strong indicator to the type of products available within the site.
 There is some textual content describing the site purpose.
-There is also a shop button, that can bring the user directly to the product page, so that the user can begin shopping right away.
+There is also a call to action button(shop button), that will take the user directly to the product page, so that the user can begin shopping right away.
 There was an issue with getting a screencap of the page, because of the background, so its a little off.(It looks better in real life)

 <br>